Atharva270606/file-system-directory-simulator/File_system.md

 Design and implementation of the N-ary tree structure and folder creation logic (mkdir operation).

 Sujal Mahindrakar
-Implementation of folder deletion and search operations and handling of possible edge cases.
+Implementation of folder deletion and search operations and handling of possible edge cases.(display function)

 Mrinank Phutane
-Development of the menu-driven interface, handling user input, and displaying the directory structure in tree format.
+Development of the menu-driven interface, handling user input, and displaying the directory structure in tree format.(cd,showpath funtion)